charlescook/noptfunc/README.md

 Run() specifies that there is one required argument &ndash filename &ndash and one option which is used on the command line as either -v or --verbose.

-NOptFunc is maintained at the noptfunc Google Code project under the MIT License.
-Currently it is not built into as a separate assembly.
-To use it simply include NOptFunc.cs in your project (plain source file here).
+To use NOptFunc simply include [NOptFunc.cs][code] in your project.

 Positional and Option Arguments
 -------------------------------